mozammal/user-service/README.md

 docker-compose up -d
 ```

-If you need sudo access to run docker-compose the use the following commands:
+If you need sudo access to run docker-compose then use the following commands:
 ```shell
 cd user-service
 mvn clean package